Logan J. Pallin | Ph.D. Candidate

 - Ph.
 D. Student, Ecology and Evolutionary Biology, UC Santa Cruz, 2017-Current

 Ph.D.
-Student and NSF Graduate Research Fellow under the advisement of Drs.
+Candidate and NSF Graduate Research Fellow under the advisement of Drs.
 Dan Costa and Ari Friedlaender at the University of California Santa Cruz.

 - 2017-American Cetacean Society-San Francisco Chapter Research Grant